qigangdeng/bigP3BCI_pipeline/README.md

 # bigP3BCI_pipeline
 This is a public pipeline that based on dataset PhysioNet bigP3BCI EEG, do things from data loading to data visual.

+# Research Question
+A grid comparison from classical logistic regression to Transformer on performance metrics in binary classification of target vs non-target epochs in a visual P300 BCI task.

 ## Description
 Name: BigP3BCI – An Open, Diverse, and Machine‑Learning‑Ready P300‑based BCI Dataset
 Host: PhysioNet